 To investigate small-scale variation of animal-regenerated nutrients, we measured NH4+ concentrations inside and outside kelp forests and surveyed the resident biological communities as potential moderators of this variation.
 Our 16 sites comprised forests of varying densities dominated by giant kelp or bull kelp, and two no-kelp control sites.
-We conducted surveys from July to September 2022 (Table S1.02).
-First, divers conducted RLS surveys (as above) along 50 m transect lines parallel to the edge of the kelp forest to quantify the abundance and biodiversity of fish and invertebrate communities associated with each kelp forest.
-Next, divers ran four 5 m-long transects perpendicular to the RLS transect (5 m apart) into the kelp forest to assess kelp density, canopy height, and kelp biomass (Fig. S1.01).
+We conducted surveys from July to September 2022 (Table S2).
+First, divers conducted RLS surveys (as above) along 50 m transect lines along the edge of the kelp forest to quantify the abundance and biodiversity of fish and invertebrate communities associated with each kelp forest (Fig. S1).
+We were unable to conduct RLS transects entirely within the kelp forests due to visual obstruction and concern with diver entanglement by the kelp.
+Next, divers ran four 5 m-long transects perpendicular to the RLS transect (5 m apart) into the kelp forest to assess kelp density, canopy height, and kelp biomass (Fig. S1).
 Divers then counted the number of canopy kelp individuals (bull or giant kelp) within 0.5 m on either side of each kelp transect to measure kelp density.
 To estimate canopy height, we measured the length of five randomly selected kelp individuals per species per kelp transect; for bull kelp we measured the total length from holdfast to pneumatocyst in situ, but for giant kelp, we collected five random individuals to measure the length from holdfast to the tip of the apical meristem on dry land.
 To quantify bull kelp biomass, we measured the sub-bulb circumference (15 cm below the bottom of the bulb) of the same five bull kelps per transect in situ and calculated individual biomass using a quadratic diameter to biomass formula for Barkley Sound (C. M. Attridge unpubl.).
 For giant kelp biomass, we weighed (to the nearest 1 g or less) the same five individuals per transect that were collected for total length measurements.
 We multiplied the mean biomass estimate for each kelp species by the species density to calculate a biomass/m2 estimate for each kelp transect, which we then averaged over the four transects per forest to estimate overall mean forest biomass/m2.
 We estimated total forest area by swimming around the perimeter of the forest on the surface with a Garmin GPSMAP 78SC, which we used to calculate total forest biomass (kg).

 Finally, to compare NH₄⁺ concentrations inside vs outside each kelp forest, we collected paired 60 mL syringes of seawater immediately outside the kelp forest within 0 – 2 m above the substrate, and 5 m into the kelp forest at the same depth.
-We collected three paired NH₄⁺ samples from each site, which were spaced 5 m apart, by matching them with the first three kelp transects (Fig. S1.01).
-Outside each kelp forest, we also filled a plastic Ziplock bag with seawater to create standards.
-Samples and standards were filtered into amber bottles in the field and stored on ice for transportation back to the laboratory, at which point we measured NH4+ concentration in each sample bottle following the fluorometric standard-additions protocol II for 40 mL samples (Taylor et al. 2007).
+We collected three paired NH₄⁺ samples from each site, which were spaced 5 m apart, by matching them with the first three kelp transects (Fig. S1).
+At our two control, no-kelp sites, we followed the same procedure in terms of number and spacing of samples, with the ‘inside’ samples taken ~ 5 m closer to shore than the ‘outside’ samples.
+Outside each kelp forest and at each control site, we also collected seawater to create a standard curve, following the standard-additions protocol II for the fluorometric detection of NH₄⁺ in 40 mL samples (Taylor et al. 2007).
+Samples and standards were filtered into amber bottles in the field and stored on ice for transportation back to the laboratory, at which point we measured NH4+ concentration in each sample bottle following the protocol above (Taylor et al. 2007).
 For each paired inside and outside kelp forest NH₄⁺ sample, we calculated ∆NH₄⁺ = inside NH₄⁺ - outside NH₄⁺.

 Surveys of fine-scale (microhabitat) variation